Heroes on Ordinary Days

 "Already looked after," Chakotay assured him, still waiting for the other shoe to drop.

-"You've also heard all about the Captain's ancestor?"
+"You've heard about the Captain's ancestor?"
 Tom asked.

-"I've heard about that too," Chakotay acknowledged.
+"I've heard," Chakotay acknowledged.
 He also knew that Kathryn refused to admit just how much the news about Shannon O'Donnell bothered her.

 "Thanks.
 Just remember that you have to be there too.
 So don't cover duties yourself."
 Tom instructed him.